software-development-project-1/software-development-project-1.github.io/index.md

 > The first week's exercises in [Agile software development and Scrum](/agile-software-development) need to be submitted before the deadline to confirm course participation.

-The assessment is based on the group's project and the personal contributions of a group member.
+The assessment is based on the team's project and the personal contributions of a team member.

 The project assessment is based on the following aspects: